Architecting the Future Enterprise

 Specialized: Assumes experience in practice area or field (40%)

 The participants of this course will be able to:

 - Understand the motivation for and increasing importance of designing and transforming enterprises to meet contemporary challenges.

-- Have an appreciation for the emerging field of holistic enterprise architecting as distinguished from transformation based on a single perspective.
+- Appreciate the emerging field of holistic enterprise architecting as distinguished from transformation based on a single perspective.

 - Understand how strategic drivers (business model, strategic focus, enterprise performance objectives, etc.) and desired enterprise “itlities” (flexibility, scalability, agility, etc.) influence enterprise decisions.

-- Use ten elements (ecosystem, stakeholders, stategy information, infrastructure, process, organization, knowledge, products, and services), and their interrelationships, to view the whole enterprise.
+- Use ten elements (ecosystem, stakeholders, strategy, information, infrastructure, process, organization, knowledge, products, and services), and their interrelationships, to view the whole enterprise.

 - Understand methods that can be employed to generate, evaluate, and select an ‘optimal’ concept architecture for enterprise transformation.

 - Use ‘future-proofing’ to evaluate fitness of architectures for alternative futures to enhance strategic enterprise decisions.